Artiomio/jupview/README.md

-# Simplistic terminal jupyter notebook viewer
+# Jupview, a simplistic terminal jupyter notebook viewer
-# Jupview

 Jupview is a terminal-based Jupyter notebook viewer that allows you to view the contents of Jupyter notebooks in the terminal without the need to launch a browser.